 These incredible enzymes are essential for healthy cellular metabolism and work to protect us from inflammatory diseases as we age.
 Sirtuins1 help to slow cell ageing through diverse cellular processes, by reducing the rate that cells divide.
 Why does this matter you might ask?
 The fact is that cells only have a limited number of times that they can divide.
 They also work to sustain genome integrity and promote DNA repair.

 Studies have linked sirtuins to being able to help to repair DNA damage2 as it’s believed that they protect telomeres, the caps at the end of chromosomes within our DNA.
-They also help to provide vital cellular energy as they create new mitochondria, the power plant of our cell.
+They help to provide vital cellular energy as they create new mitochondria, the power plant of our cell.
 Sirtuins also enhance the link between the nucleus and mitochondria so that the mitochondria functions more effectively.

 Sirtuins go to work removing old decaying parts of our cells making everything ready for new growth.
 They are present in every cell and each take on different roles.
 3 directly work on the mitochondria (SIRT 3,4 & 5), 3 on the nucleus (SIRT1, 6 & 7) and SIRT2 on the cytoplasm.